 PLEASE HAVE YOUR BIKE CHECKED BY A LOCAL BIKE STORE BEFORE RACE DAY!

 PLEASE have your bikes (i.e. the one you will be riding on race day) inspected long before the morning of the event to avoid disappointment.
 You may want to have your helmets checked as well if you are unsure of their safety.

-If you are not able to have your bike checked by our bike sponsor Ridley’s Cycle, you can get your bike inspected by a local bike store or the morning of the race.
-If your bike is in poor condition, please DO NOT wait until the weekend of the race for your bike to be inspected!
+If your bike is in poor condition, please DO NOT wait until the weekend of the race for your bike to be looked at.

 The run follows the bike path along Brent Blvd. (east of the transition area) and will cross Brent Blvd. at Maple Tree Way (continuing on the bike path on the south side of Brent Blvd.)
 The route will turn south on Cambridge Glen Dr. (at the church) then west on Cambridge Crescent (all on sidewalks).
 The water station and the middle portion of the run will be on paved bike paths between residential houses.
 Runners will turn left at the end of the bike path at Cambridge Crescent and run on the residential sidewalk of Cambrille Crescent to the turnaround.
 All runners will return the same route to the finish line.
 Run will be well marked.
 (Map will be available at Race package Pick-up.)
 All roadways will be open to vehicle traffic.
 Marshals will be present along the out and back course.
 This run is entirely flat with NO hills.
 For your safety, absolutely no headphones (IPODs, MP3 players, etc.) on the run allowed.

 Below is the 5K Run Map.

 The Try-A-Tri turnaround is just past the 1K marker after aid station.